charisma-lab/burger_turtlebot/Booting up the Burger Bot.md

     <node pkg="<package_name>" name="<name>" type="<file.py>" cwd="node" />
 </launch>
 ```
 Where \<name> can be anything and <file.py> is the full name of the file where the node is defined (including the file extension).
 Include a definition line for each node which needs to be launched.
+To have a node print to the terminal, add `output = "screen"` to the node's launch line.
 For more details about the contents of a .launch file as well as defining parameters, see [the wiki page](http://wiki.ros.org/roslaunch/XML) and [this page](https://answers.ros.org/question/197522/introduction-on-writing-launch-files/).

 ### Error `alias not found`
 For when `nano ~/.bashrc` works but `source ~/.bashrc` throws an alias error.